 Next, apply some pink spots of buttercream to your cupcakes with a small round piping tip.
 (I'm using a Wilton 4)

-*I wanted to mention that if you are working with a non-crusting buttercream, or if you just don't want to smooth your cupcakes, this pattern still looks great with texture!
+If you are working with a non-crusting buttercream, or if you don't want a smooth finish on your cupcakes, this leopard pattern still looks great with texture also.

 Since I'm working with a crusting buttercream, I'm going with a smooth look but both options work perfectly.